 Who says breakfast is only a good idea in the morning?
 It’s a quick meal that can easily be changed up to be super healthy and interesting.

 - Prep over the weekend

 Think about the meals you want to make in the week and get ready for them.
-If you don’t have all the ingredients, make sure you shop for them, make dressings, pesto or salsas you’ll be using, and chop up the veggies you’ll need.
+If you don’t have all the ingredients and snack seasonings, make sure you shop for them, make dressings, pesto or salsas you’ll be using, and chop up the veggies you’ll need.
 You could even whip up a big pot of sauce and freeze it in portions!

 - Stretch meals